oracle/terraform-provider-oci/website/docs/r/core_ipsec_connection_tunnel_management.html.markdown

 		The value must be a /30 or /31.

 		Example: `10.0.0.4/31`
 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
+* `dpd_config` - Dead peer detection
+	* `dpd_mode` - (Optional) Dead peer detection (DPD) mode set on the Oracle side of the connection.
+This mode sets whether Oracle can only respond to a request from the CPE device to start DPD, or both respond to and initiate requests.
+	* `dpd_timeout_in_sec` - (Optional) DPD timeout in seconds.
 * `encryption_domain_config` - (Optional) Configuration information used by the encryption domain policy.
 Required if the tunnel uses POLICY routing.
   * `cpe_traffic_selector` - (Optional) Lists IPv4 or IPv6-enabled subnets in your on-premises network.
   * `oracle_traffic_selector` - (Optional) Lists IPv4 or IPv6-enabled subnets in your Oracle tenancy.
 * `ike_version` - (Optional) Internet Key Exchange protocol version.
 * `shared_secret` - (Optional) The shared secret (pre-shared key) to use for the IPSec tunnel.
 If you don't provide a value, Oracle generates a value for you.
 You can specify your own shared secret later if you like with [UpdateIPSecConnectionTunnelSharedSecret](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/IPSecConnectionTunnelSharedSecret/UpdateIPSecConnectionTunnelSharedSecret).
 Example: `EXAMPLEToUis6j1c.p8G.dVQxcmdfMO0yXMLi.lZTbYCMDGu4V8o`
+* `nat_translation_enabled` - By default (the `AUTO` setting), IKE sends packets with a source and destination port set to 500, and when it detects that the port used to forward packets has changed (most likely because a NAT device is between the CPE device and the Oracle VPN headend) it will try to negotiate the use of NAT-T.

+	The `ENABLED` option sets the IKE protocol to use port 4500 instead of 500 and forces encapsulating traffic with the ESP protocol inside UDP packets.

+	The `DISABLED` option directs IKE to completely refuse to negotiate NAT-T even if it senses there may be a NAT device in use.
+* `phase_one_details` -  IPSec tunnel details specific to ISAKMP phase one.

+	* `custom_authentication_algorithm` - (Optional) The proposed custom authentication algorithm.
+	* `custom_dh_group` - (Optional) - The proposed custom Diffie-Hellman group.
+	* `is_custom_phase_one_config` - (Optional) - Indicates whether custom phase one configuration is enabled.
+If this option is not enabled, default settings are proposed.
+	* `custom_encryption_algorithm` - (Optional) - The proposed custom encryption algorithm.
+	* `lifetime` - (Optional) - The total configured lifetime of the IKE security association.

+* `phase_two_details` - IPsec tunnel detail information specific to phase two.

+	* `custom_authentication_algorithm` - (Optional) Phase two authentication algorithm proposed during tunnel negotiation.
+	* `custom_encryption_algorithm` - (Optional) The proposed custom phase two encryption algorithm.
+	* `dh_group` - (Optional) - The proposed Diffie-Hellman group.
+	* `is_custom_phase_two_config` - (Optional) Indicates whether custom phase two configuration is enabled.
+If this option is not enabled, default settings are proposed.
+	* `is_esp_established` - (Optional) Indicates that ESP phase two is established.
+	* `is_pfs_enabled` - (Optional) - Indicates that PFS (perfect forward secrecy) is enabled.
+	* `lifetime` - (Optional) - The total configured lifetime of the IKE security association.

 ## Attributes Reference